patrickhener/puffyCV/README.md

-# puffyCV
+# Introduction
 Dart score recognition using openCV (This is a rewrite and progression of what Niels Lüdemann did with [cvDarts](https://github.com/nluede/cvdarts))

-## Installation
-TODO

-## Calibration
-TODO

-## Running the application
-TODO

-# Introduction
-This project is a darts recognition software to provide an automated steel darts machine using openCV and several webcams.

 # Documentation
 For documentation refer to: